Gangajalghati (community development block): Language and religion

-In the 2011 census Hindus numbered 176,168 and formed 97.34% of the population in Gangajalghati CD Block.
-Muslims numbered 279 and formed 0.15% of the population.
-Christians numbered 82 and formed 0.05% of the population.
-Others numbered 4,445 and formed 2.46% of the population.
+In the 2011 census Hindus numbered 176,168 (97.34%) in Gangajalhati CD Block and Jains 1,384 (0.76%).
+Others numbered 3,422 and formed 1.89% of the population.
 Others include Addi Bassi, Marang Boro, Santal, Saranath, Sari Dharma, Sarna, Alchchi, Bidin, Sant, Saevdharm, Seran, Saran, Sarin, Kheria, and other religious communities.

+At the time of the 2011 census, 95.63% of the population spoke Bengali and 3.76% Santali as their first language.

 Rural poverty

 In Gangajalghati CD Block 41.08% families were living below poverty line in 2007.
 According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.

 Economy

 Livelihood

 In the Gangajalghati CD block in 2011, among the class of total workers, cultivators numbered 16,856 and formed 24.33%, agricultural labourers numbered 25,301 and formed 36.51%, household industry workers numbered 2,571 and formed 3.71% and other workers numbered 24,563 and formed 35.45%.
 Total workers numbered 69,291 and formed 38.29% of the total population, and non-workers numbered 111,683 and formed 61.71% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.